- How do you delegate tasks and yet remain in control?

 These are some of the questions regularly posed to us because although the popularity of outsourcing has grown exponentially, some uncertainty remains.

-An increasing number of entrepreneurs incorporate outsourcing as a business strategy.
-And it makes sense, bringing in expertise from the outside to deal with specific functions or tasks within their businesses.
+An increasing number of entrepreneurs and professionals incorporate outsourcing as a business strategy.
+And it makes sense, to bring in expertise from the outside to deal with specific functions or tasks within their businesses.

 Here is a list of four best practices to optimise your outsourcing strategy: (Because we are a Virtual Admin company, we’ll use Virtual Assistants (VA’s) as examples)